Debug-Thugs/Students-Deliberative-Forum/README.md

 6) It can ensure that solutions to doubts can be available at any time and can be accessed later.

+## SOFTWARES USED
+For our project, we are using a platform called XAMPP.
+It is a free end open-source cross-platform web server solution stack package.
+On the front-end we are using HTML ( Hypertext Markup Language) and CSS (Cascading Style Sheets) and for the back-end we are using PHP (PHP: Hypertext Preprocessor).
+The database used here is MySQL.
+It is an open-source relational database management system (RDBMS).
+Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured Query Language.

 ![WhatsApp Image 2020-11-23 at 8 53 23 PM](https://user-images.githubusercontent.com/74778810/99980213-fe203000-2dcd-11eb-8882-ee3c3604c922.jpeg)
 ![WhatsApp Image 2020-11-23 at 8 30 28 PM](https://user-images.githubusercontent.com/74778810/99980454-44758f00-2dce-11eb-8315-c8f5c48cdb7c.jpeg)
 ![WhatsApp Image 2020-11-23 at 8 30 29 PM](https://user-images.githubusercontent.com/74778810/99980522-58b98c00-2dce-11eb-9063-53aebdea5c4d.jpeg)